Oxegen 2009: VIP guests

 Rugby union player Brian O'Driscoll and his actress friend Amy Huberman were in attendance, camping in a Winnebago.
 Upon trying to view Kings of Leon on a platform he was turned back by security as he did not have the correct wristband.
-Annoyed at this rejection, O'Driscoll left the festival early and flew to Dublin's RDS venue for a Bruce Springsteen concert, where he had a much more enjoyable time and cried when The Boss complimented him on stage on his sporting prowess.
-Pete Doherty, Kelly Jones and Natalie Portman, the latter of whom was seen buying pasta at one point, also attended the Kings of Leon show at Oxegen 2009.
+Annoyed at this rejection, O'Driscoll left the festival early and flew to Dublin's RDS venue for a Bruce Springsteen concert, where he had a much more enjoyable time and cried when Springsteen complimented him on stage on his sporting prowess.
+Pete Doherty, Kelly Jones and Natalie Portman also attended the Kings of Leon show at Oxegen 2009.

 MTV presenter Laura Whitmore was seen backstage with Dan & Becs actress Holly White as well as actor Colin Morgan and actress Katie McGrath, of the BBC television series Merlin.
 Whitmore was also subject to speculation in the media when she was seen snuggling against TG4's Eoghan McDermott and walking around hand in hand with him.
 She moved to deny reports of romance, claiming they were "merely keeping each other company as they shot their respective footage of the festival" and said she had most enjoyed Blur.